Tool List

 Usage:

-Start the server (without a local repository):
+Start server (no local warehouse):

 bash